 In addition to the standard energy and field outputs, Oxs\UniformExchange provides the three scalar outputs Max Spin Ang, Stage Max Spin Ang, and Run Max Spin Ang as described for Oxs\Exchange6Ngbr.
-These values are also accessible through the MIF GetStateData command.
+These values are also accessible inside the MIF file through the GetStateData command.